PhilTIG/BarcodePackaging/Reference/BoxEmpty_Transfer_PRD.md

 ## Executive Summary

-This PRD defines the comprehensive Box Empty/Transfer system that enables workers to empty completed boxes and transfer box contents to group views.
-The system includes automatic box reallocation with background processing, "Put Aside" functionality for items that can't be immediately placed, and seamless integration with the existing warehouse sorting application.
+This PRD defines the comprehensive Box Empty/Transfer system that provides instant automatic actions: Empty Box removes current customer and automatically assigns next unallocated customer, Transfer Box moves customer to their designated CSV group and automatically assigns next unallocated customer.
+When no unallocated customers exist, boxes display "Empty" status as grey boxes with full history access.
+The system eliminates all manual workflows and provides seamless automatic operations with no confirmation dialogs.

 ## Business Objectives